Third Party Car Insurance

-Third Party Car Insurance is the most basic level of car insurance you can hold.
+Third Party car insurance is the most basic level of car insurance you can hold.
 It enables you to drive on public roads in the UK legally.
-This cover is designed to protect other drivers on the road in the event that you have a car accident.
+This cover is designed to protect other drivers on the road if you have a car accident.

-If you are found to be at fault, you will be covered against the cost of repairs to a third parties car or property.
+If you are found to be at fault, you’ll be covered against the cost of repairs to a third parties car or property.

 Important information: This type of cover does not protect your car or property if it’s damaged in an accident.